DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

-### code specifications
-all methods in the class should be purely functional all methods should have a test preventing input mutation

 ### features
 takes a array of integers that conform to the augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions